DimEvil/tutorial-qgis-maxent/README.md

   *Repeat this for all other raster layers by following the same process.*

-# Converting the Tif files into *.asc files
+#### Converting the Tif files into *.asc files

 Maxent is very picky when it comes to the format of the files we can use. for the raster data, all should have exact the same resolution, bounding box and should be in the *.asc format.
 For the worldclim data this is no problem.
-If you like to use the altidude in your model.
+If you like to use the altitude in your model.
 You need to give the topology data some extra tweaks.
 This is because of all the conversions and rounding errors.

 First, let's convert the clipped raster data, which is in .tif format to the *.asc format.